 But wait, before you make your final decision, you might want to have a look at some of the disadvantages of the hybrid mobile app.

 Drawbacks of Hybrid Apps

-- Hybrid apps perform same for most of the apps except some applications such as 3D, HD games, and other high-graphics oriented apps.
+Hybrid apps perform similarly for most of the apps except for some applications such as 3D, HD games, and other high-graphics-oriented apps.